-American Express Membership Rewards offers Amex cardholders the opportunity to earn one of the three big transferable currencies in the miles & points world – Membership Rewards points – and these points can be transferred across to a variety of other loyalty programs affiliated to major airlines and hotel chains.
+American Express Membership Rewards offers Amex cardholders the opportunity to earn one of the four big transferable currencies in the miles & points world – Membership Rewards Points – and these points can be transferred to a variety of other loyalty programs affiliated with major airlines and hotel chains.
 The strength of Amex’s transfer partner lineup is a big reason why Membership Rewards points are viewed as an excellent way of keeping a miles & points portfolio well-diversified.

 Amex Airline Transfer Partners